chanioxaris/Job-Management-System/README.md

 ### Console

-The console is the user interface and handles the communication him and the coordinator using two [named pipes](https://en.wikipedia.org/wiki/Named_pipe).
+The console is the user interface and handles the communication him and the coordinator using a pair of two [named pipes](https://en.wikipedia.org/wiki/Named_pipe).
 Also prints the results of operation submitted from user, to inform about the status of pools and jobs.

 ### Coord